 If you have failed a field sobriety test it is still possible to have a

 successful outcome from your DUI case.
-Attorney Mark R. De Yoe has been helping people for over 30 years, many
+Attorney Mark R. De Yoe has been helping people for more than 30 years,

-who reportedly failed a field sobriety test.
-He knows exactly what to
+many who reportedly failed a field sobriety test.
+He knows exactly what

 to have a DUI charge completely

 Contact our San Diego DUI law firm so we can review your DUI case and determine how we can help you fight